v-scornell/MD-100T00-Windows10/Instructions/Labs/0601-Configuring and Managing Local and Share Permissions.md

 9. In the Marketing Properties window, select the **Security tab**, and then select **Advanced**.

-10. In the Advanced Security Settings for Marketing dialog box, verify that all of the permissions entries are inherited from E:\\.
-Also verify that Users (SEA-CL1\\Users) have Read & execute access, while Authenticated Users have Modify access, which are the same file permissions as before you shared the
+10. In the Advanced Security Settings for Marketing dialog box, verify that all of the permissions entries are inherited from D:\\.
+Also verify that Users (SEA-CL1\\Users) have Read & execute access, while Authenticated Users have Modify access, which are the same file permissions as before you shared the Marketing folder.
-    Marketing folder.
 Select **OK** twice.

     _**Note**: If you share a folder by using the Advanced Sharing feature, this does not modify local file permissions.
 You only modify share permissions if you use Advanced Sharing._

 11. Sign out of **SEA-CL1**.

 ### Task 5: Test local file permissions